jing-xiang/tp/docs/UserGuide.md

 └─tp.jar
 ```

-Note: It it not recommended to edit any data files manually.
+Note: It is not recommended to edit any data files manually.
 Corrupt lines of data will be ignored and overwritten over the course of the use of the application.

 ### Data Editing